IDCI-Consulting/IDCIKeycloakSecurityBundle/Resources/docs/keycloak-help-guide-client-credentials-flow.md

 ![Image](screenshots/create_role_ROLE_API.png)

-Repeat these actions for ROLE_ADMIN and ROLE_USER.

-Your roles have been created successfully!
+Your role has been created successfully!

 ## Link Api provider and Api consumer with role "ROLE_API" of Api provider